coffeebank/soju/README.md

 Soju is free, open source, and self-hostable.
 However, this comes with some big caveats:

-- Soju relies heavily on Netlify Functions, which effectively restricts you to only hosting on Netlify at the moment.
+- Soju was designed for Netlify, which effectively restricts you to only hosting on Netlify at the moment.
-- Soju uses copyrighted data from Spotify, which means you must obtain a Spotify API key to use the data.
-Soju will not parse and does not endorse parsing the unauthenticated public Spotify Widget for any Spotify data.
+- Soju uses copyrighted content from Spotify, which means you must obtain a Spotify API key to use the data.
+Soju will not parse and does not endorse parsing any public Spotify webpages for any licensed Spotify content.

 Prerequisites: